Presenting a Tutorial at NCSL International

 Presenting a Tutorial at NCSL Step 3.
 Find an expert on torque wrenches to help present.

 Presenting a Tutorial at NCSL Step 4.
-Figure out how to put the entire thing together as Morehouse is on the East Coast and Boeing is on the West Coast.
+Figure out how to combine the entire thing as Morehouse is on the East Coast and Boeing is on the West Coast.

 Hoping Clint agrees to present again next year and his name gets added to the sign.